New York EBT Deposit Schedule for 2025

 Do EBT Benefits Expire or Roll Over?

-Your unspent SNAP balance will remain in your food account for future purchases.
-If you do not use your card for 274 consecutive days, any SNAP dollars that have been in the account for that period are expunged.
-This 274-day standard is a change from the previous 365-day rule, as shown in recent community updates.
+Any unspent SNAP funds will stay in your food account for you to use in later months.
+If your card is not used for 274 consecutive days, any SNAP dollars that have been in the account for that duration are automatically expunged and cannot be returned.

-Unused cash assistance also rolls over, but the rules are stricter.
-Your account must show activity within 90 consecutive days.
-If it does not, any cash benefits older than 90 days are returned to the agency.
-Each individual cash grant must also be withdrawn within a specific timeframe.
+Unused cash assistance also rolls over monthly, but the rules are stricter.
+The account must show activity within 90 days to prevent benefits older than that from being removed.
+Additionally, each cash grant must be fully used within 90 to 180 days before any remaining balance is lost.

 Download the app